 This testing automation platform delivers consistent, continuous, and scalable testing in one platform.
 Katalon generates and executes tests on virtually any operating system, browser, and device.
 It also works on both cloud and on-premise deployments.
 Katalon also integrates with Jira out-of-the-box and includes native integration with top CI tools like CircleCI, Bamboo, Jenkins, and Azure Pipelines.

-A successful CI/CD plan requires the right resources and tools.
+A successful CI/CD strategy requires the right resources and tools.
 Yet, keeping track of everything, including data transfer costs, can be challenging.
-So you may not be aware of what’s driving your cloud spend in order to optimize it.
+And it may be difficult to optimize your cloud spend if you don’t know what drives it.

 To understand what drives your cloud costs, you need a platform like CloudZero.
 Consider this:

 With CloudZero’s unit cost approach, your engineering team can see how their technical choices affect your bottomline.
 Plus CloudZero provides cost insights in their own language, such as Cost per Deployment, per Environment, per Service, per Feature, per Dev Team, etc.

 We call it Engineering-Led Optimization (ELO).
 Having such granular cost visibility ensures you can build cost-effective solutions without accruing tech debt, struggling with budget overruns, and eating into your margins.

 Additionally, CloudZero uses real-time cost anomaly detection.
 This ensures you get timely, noise-free, and context-rich alerts via Slack and email to prevent overspending.

 Whether you are a large enterprise or a bubbling startup, CloudZero works at any scale, too.